-Consultation fees in relation to valuation appeals have been lower than anticipated leading to the underspend in Contractors and Others, this is anticipated to increase next year.
+Consultation fees in relation to valuation appeals have been lower than anticipated leading to the underspend in Contractors and Others, this is expected to increase next year due to the anticipated increase in appeals from the revaluation exercise.

-The overspend within Administration costs is due to the increase in postages for the revaluation notices for Non Domestic Rates and the electoral registration second reminders and also for the subscription to Westlaw, however this is offset by an over recovery in Sales, Fees and Charges.
+The overspend within Administration costs is due to the increase in printing and stationery and postages for the revaluation notices for Non Domestic Rates, the electoral registration second reminders and also for the subscription to Westlaw, however this is offset by an over recovery in Sales, Fees and Charges.